Six Quick Tips to Make Your Mascara Look Better

 Disclaimer: I’ve heard some people say that heated curlers can damage eyelashes.
 I’ve been using this technique for years (and I use it every day, too), and have never noticed any damage to my lashes because of it, but if you’re worried, maybe just save this one for special occasions.

 Tightline your lashes

-Tighlining is a technique I learned a few years ago, which involves using eyeliner to line the inside of your top lid.
+Tighlining is one of the mascara tips I learned a few years ago, and it involves using eyeliner to line the inside of your top lid.
 It sounds a little bit icky, and, indeed, it can take a bit of getting used to, but the difference it makes to the eye is well worth it.
 This trick will line the lashes in a really subtle way: you won’t look like you’re wearing makeup, but your eyes will be instantly more defined, the lashline will look thicker, and your mascara will look better too.
 Even if you’re not wearing any other makeup, this is worth trying, to give the eyes a bit of emphasis, and create a more polished look.
 There’s a tightlining tutorial here.

 Use waterproof mascara

 I only ever wear waterproof mascara: not because I cry a lot (well, not ALL that much…) or do watersports, but because waterproof mascara helps ‘set’ the curl in my lashes in a way that regular mascara never does.
 I find that if I use regular mascara, it will basically weigh down the lash, and pull out the curl.
 Waterproof formulas, on the other hand, hold the curl in place, allowing you to create maximum drama.
 You all know how much I love maximum drama, right?